RE: Hurricane Delta

-NOTICE | Louisiana Enters Into Phase One, May 13, 2020
+NOTICE | Louisiana Enters into Phase Three, September 10, 2020

-NOTICE | Covid-19 Interim Directives for Vessels, April 4, 2020
+NOTICE | Interim Directives for Vessels, April 4, 2020

 The Port of South Louisiana supports the interim Covid-19 directives for vessels from the Centers for Disease Control (CDC), U.S. Customs and Border Protection (CBP), and United States Coast Guard (USCG); that non-passenger commercial vessels, with no sick crewmembers, will be permitted to enter the U.S. and conduct normal operations, with restrictions.
 Crewmembers on these vessels will be required under Captain of the Port (COTP) authority to remain aboard the vessel except to conduct specific activities directly related to vessel cargo or provisioning operations.